-Walking up to Gail Simmon’s Brooklyn home feels kinda like being on a movie set (at least to this Texan.)
+Walking up to Gail Simmon’s Brooklyn home feels kinda like being on a movie set.
 Classic brownstones with crawling ivy and bright window boxes line the peaceful blocks of her historic neighborhood in Cobble Hill.
 The feeling continues as the Top Chef judge and renowned food writer, cookbook author, and recent mother of two welcomed us out of the rain and into her family’s home with open arms.
-Wearing skinny jeans and barefoot, Gail showed us into her charming open style kitchen, pointing out her favorite decor and parts of the cozy home by waving her “favorite mini spatula” in hand.
+Wearing skinny jeans and barefoot, Gail showed us into her charming open style kitchen, pointing out her favorite decor and parts of the cozy home by way of her “favorite mini spatula” in hand.
 Her warm energy made us feel as if we were old friends coming in to catch up and tell stories of our latest travels over coffee and pancakes.

 Simmons released her first cookbook Bringing It Home in 2017, continues her role as Special Projects Director for Food & Wine magazine (a title she’s held since 2004) and is now on her 12th year of Emmy-winning television show, Top Chef (the new season premieres Dec.
 2 on Bravo.), also making frequent appearances on shows like TODAY and Good Morning America.
 Just thinking about her schedule would make most people exhausted, but Gail handles her thriving career and demands of motherhood with an incredible grace, humor… and impressive organizational skills.

 Despite her food world fame, Gail is a cook, first and foremost.
 “I spent 20 years cooking and in the food world, and that’s how I got Top Chef.
 It wasn’t the reverse.
 For me, it’s about the food first,” she says.
 Her lessons from chefs and food experts she’s befriended throughout her career can be found throughout her cookbook.